 This history of a single disability demonstrates how social practices maintain and reinforce disability as a category of the marginalized other, what the consequences of that othering are, and how these techniques of othering are exacted on the body.
-These practices have serious implications not only for how we treat the disabled but also for how we understand the limits of the human body, since disability is the only minoritized identity group that can be joined by what activists call TABs, the “temporarily able-bodied.”
-Scholars, along with activists and people with disabilities, have frequently remarked on the characteristic first response of the able-bodied to the disabled as being one of unease (L. Davis 1995).
+These practices have serious implications not only for how we treat the disabled but also for how we understand the limits of the human body.
+Disability is the only minoritized identity group that can be joined at any time by what activists call TABs, the “temporarily able-bodied.”
+Scholars, along with activists and people with disabilities, have frequently remarked on the characteristic first response of the able-bodied to the disabled as being one of unease (L. Davis 1995; Quayson 2007).
 Subjected to strong cultural mores about the normal body as a site of orderliness, even progressive and radical able-bodied responses tend to repress anxiety about dealing with sensory, physical, or cognitive differences (E. Samuels 2002).
 Yet there is much to be gained from a critique of knowledge produced about and through theories of the body, difference, and disability.
 Donna Haraway’s (1991) work on cyborgs, for instance, is helpful for its articulation of a disability identity and its theorization of the use of prosthetics as a mixture of human and machine.
 Similarly, Rosemarie Garland-Thomson has applied Eve Kosofsky Sedgwick’s (1990) distinction between “minoritizing” and “universalizing” theories of sexual difference to disability.
-While the former links the politics of disability to a specific population, the latter opens onto a broader understanding of disability as “structuring a wide range of thought, language, and perception” (Garland-Thomson 1997, 22; see also Porter 1997).
+While the former links the politics of disability to a specific population, the latter opens onto a broader understanding of disability as “structuring a wide range of thought, language, and perception” (Garland-Thomson 1997, 22; Porter 1997).

 While this innovative scholarship has advanced a more nuanced understanding of the underlying assumptions that make disability the other of normalcy, one of the problems in using disability as an organizing trope is that it often artificially consolidates a wide array of physical and mental differences under a single term.
-Like other keywords that organize identity-based legal and cultural fields, the term helps to politicize our understanding of disability but also tends to create an abstract concept in which the particularities of divergent histories are erased.
-In order to recuperate a more embodied reference point for disability and to claim a more visible social space in the public sphere, a number of disability scholars have begun to address the importance of reclaiming individual bodily experience through art, performance, and literature (Corker 2001; Mitchell and Snyder 2001; Snyder and Mitchell 2001; Siebers 2004; Kochhar-Lindgren 2006).
-With regard to the fields of American studies and cultural studies, the ongoing challenge will be to identify disability as a discrete category, while also pluralizing our understanding of its manifestations.
-Considered as a keyword that indexes this challenge, “disability” has newly problematized and invigorated work on the body by naming an identity category that enables us to understand the lived experiences of bodies and their many sensorial differences.
+Like other keywords that organize identity-based legal and cultural fields, the term helps politicize our understanding of disability but also tends to create an abstract concept in which the particularities of divergent histories are erased.
+In order to recuperate a more embodied reference point for disability and to claim a more visible social space in the public sphere, a number of disability scholars have begun to address the importance of reclaiming individual bodily experience through art, performance, and literature (Corker 2001; Mitchell and Snyder 2001; Snyder and Mitchell 2001; Siebers 2004; Sandahl and Auslander 2005; Kochhar-Lindgren 2006).
+With regard to the fields of American studies and cultural studies, the ongoing challenge will be to identify disability as a discrete category while also pluralizing our understanding of its manifestations and histories.
+Considered as a keyword that indexes this challenge, “disability” has newly problematized and invigorated work on the body by naming a category and generating a critical methodology that enable us to understand the lived experiences of bodies and their many sensorial differences.